What Is Ohio Known For? [2026]

 Rock and Roll Hall of Fame

-Cleveland’s most famous landmark is a striking I.M.
-Pei-designed building on the shore of Lake Erie.
-Inside, visitors can explore the history of rock music through memorabilia, interactive exhibits, and tributes to legendary artists.
+This famous Cleveland landmark is a striking I.M.
+Pei-designed building on the shore of Lake Erie, where inside, visitors can explore the history of rock music through memorabilia, interactive exhibits, and tributes to legendary artists.
 The museum honors not just performers but also producers, songwriters, and others who shaped the industry.
-For music lovers, it’s both a cultural touchstone and a reason Cleveland stays on the map.

 Cincinnati Zoo and Botanical Gardens